toaymeister/molly/README.md

 **Molly** is an open source package for python helping handling with the booking process of CDUT Library's study.

-This branch is for python *2.7+*, If you are seeking for further support for python 3.5+, please check out branch *v2.0+*.
+This branch is for python *3.7+*, If you are seeking for previous support for python 2.7+, please check out branch *v1.0+*.

 ## Installation